-Cons: They provide only a basic level of protection and lack the extra features of paid-for security software.
-You’ll have to keep each individual program updated to ensure you’re protected against the latest threats.
-Plus, free antivirus software is typically for use on a single computer, so you’ll need to download, install and manage a separate version if you have more than one computer.
+Cons: Lack the extra features of paid-for security software.
+Free antivirus software is typically for use on a single computer, so you’ll need to download, install and manage a separate version if you have more than one computer.

 Download a package to give you peace of mind with our best free antivirus software.

 The biggest shake-up in PC security for years came with Microsoft’s launch of Windows 8.
 Unlike previous versions, it came with lots of security features integrated into the operating system.

 Windows 8 and 10 users are further protected by a two-way firewall that monitors the information going back and forth to the internet.
 Other features include a SmartScreen filter to help protect against phishing scams, plus parental controls to monitor children’s activities online.
 Windows 8 and Windows 10 both include a Secure Boot option that prevents malware from gaining a foothold on your PC during start-up.